SebastianBecker2/VideoDedup/README.md

 master|[![Build status](https://ci.appveyor.com/api/projects/status/ld6w3vd6m49spu27/branch/master?svg=true)](https://ci.appveyor.com/project/SebastianBecker2/videodedup/branch/master)

 This tool includes a server and client module.
 By default, the client looks for the server on localhost.
 Communication is achieved using [Microsofts WCF](https://docs.microsoft.com/en-us/dotnet/framework/wcf/whats-wcf).
-Server searches for duplicates of video files.
+The server searches for duplicates of video files.
 Duplicates are determined by the following configurable settings:
 - Number of Images to compare => Defines how many images will be compared to determine a duplicate.
 - Accepted number of different Images => Defines how many of the compared images can be different to still qualify as a duplicate.
-- Accepted percentage of difference => Defines how different two images have to be to be counted as different images.
-This solaly depends on the [ImageComparison by Jaok Farian Krarup](https://www.codeproject.com/Articles/374386/Simple-image-comparison-in-NET).
+- Accepted percentage of difference => Defines how different two images have to be to be considered as different images.
+This solely depends on the [ImageComparison by Jaok Farian Krarup](https://www.codeproject.com/Articles/374386/Simple-image-comparison-in-NET).
 35% seems to be a good value.

 To avoid comparing videos that differ too much in length, a maximum difference in length can be defined.
-Either as an absolut value in seconds or in percent.
+Either as an absolute value in seconds or in percent.

 The server will search for all video files (determined by the filename extension) in a specified folder.
 And provides the option to monitor the folder for file changes.

-The duplicates can be resolved on the client.
+The duplicates can be resolved using the client.
 It will view details as well as a preview of both videos.
 The user can decide how the duplicate shall be resolved.

 VidepDedup is using the following libraries:
 - [libmpv](https://github.com/mpv-player/mpv)